nanomq/nanomq/README.md

 1. Compile & Install

-NanoMQ is base on NNG's asynchronous I/O threading model.
-With rewriting the TCP/SP part with self-added protocol: nano_tcp.

-To build this whole project, you will need a C99 compatible & C++11 compiler and [CMake](http://www.cmake.org/) version 3.13 or newer.
+To build NanoMQ, you will need a C99 & C++11 compatible compiler and [CMake](http://www.cmake.org/) version 3.13 or newer.

-Basically you just need to simply compile and install nanomq by:
+Basically, you need to compile and install NanoMQ by following steps :

 $PROJECT_PATH/nanomq$ mkdir build & cd build